jthornber/blk-archive/README.md

 Archived data is deduplicated, compressed and stored in a directory within a file system.

 blk-archive is not a complete backup solution.
-But in may well make an excellent first step in a backup process.
+But it may well make an excellent first step in a backup process.
 For instance you may wish to sync the archive directory to cloud storage, or write it to tape.